ninaleo/ransut-core/docs/20-Requirement-management/key-requirements.md

 # Key Requirements

-This is a short requirement specification
+This is a very short version of requirement specification

 ## Purpose of solution/product